 Each generation reveals the same pattern at a smaller scale — the essence of self-similarity.

-Tune branch count, angle, and length ratio to grow infinitely self-similar trees.
-Also includes Koch snowflake, Sierpinski triangle, and Dragon curve.
-Fractal dimension calculated live.
+Tune branch count, angle, and length ratio to grow self-similar trees in real time.
+Switch between Koch snowflake, Sierpinski triangle, and Dragon curve presets while fractal dimension updates live.

 Each generation reveals the same pattern at a smaller scale — the essence of self-similarity.